 Our solutions team develops unit standards, qualifications and learning and assessment resources for our industry sectors.
 They also manage our quality assurance functions.

-Our business support team provides the all important back office functions to ensure the best service is provided to our customers.
+Our services team provides the all-important back office functions to ensure the best service is provided to our customers.

 Our management team provides leadership to ensure Skills Active continues to meet its goals.

 Qualworx delivers safety and quality assurance services to the outdoors community and other sectors.

 Find out more about each team on the staff page!

 We were set up under the Industry Training Act 1992.

 Industry training organisations are established by particular industries and are responsible for:

 Setting national skill standards for our industry

 Providing information and advice to trainees and their employers

 Arranging for the delivery of on- and off-job training